 5. Your Brain Can’t Focus That Long

 If you’re working the standard 9-5 job, you’re spending eight hours of your day in the workplace.
 Are you taking advantage of those hours as much as possible?
 Probably not.
-According to research, employees spend the majority of the workday on nonproductive tasks like checking email, reading news articles, and chatting with co-workers.
+According to research by the best survey sites, employees spend the majority of the workday on nonproductive tasks like checking email, reading news articles, and chatting with co-workers.

 It’s not our faults — it’s simply not how we are wired to perform.
 Our brains can only focus for a few hours at a time, with the average employee working for just two hours and 53 minutes out of an eight-hour workday.
 One employer found that cutting hours to 32 per week led to happier and more productive staff.